commercetools/k8s-charts/charts/public-service/README.md

 ### Installation

-To install the chart with the release name `my-payment-integration` using a dedicated namespace(recommended):
+To install the chart with the release name `my-service` using a dedicated namespace(recommended):

 ```
-$ helm upgrade --install --namespace my-shop-namespace my-payment-integration -f values.yaml .
+$ helm upgrade --install --namespace my-shop-namespace my-service -f values.yaml .
 ```

 The chart can be customized using the following configurable parameters: